e271828e/Flight.jl/docs/notes/design/framework_spec.md

 $\hat{x}(\theta)$, $\theta = (t - t_n)/h \in [0, 1]$, built from
 $(x_n, \dot{x}_n, x_{n+1}, \dot{x}_{n+1})$. $\dot{x}_n$ is the step's first
 stage; $\dot{x}_{n+1}$ costs one sweep, paid only on a validated trigger.
-The θ = 0 probe precedes it, so an epoch-caused edge never pays it at all.
+The θ = 0 trial evaluation precedes it, so an epoch-caused edge never pays it at all.
 Uniform accuracy is $O(h^4)$, one order below the discrete solution and the standard pairing.
-The event time can only ever be as accurate as the interpolant, so nothing more expensive is worth probing.
+The event time can only ever be as accurate as the interpolant, so nothing more expensive is worth running trials against.

-**Probes run the interior sweep.** Guards read `y`, so evaluating a guard at an interpolated state means writing $\hat{x}(\theta)$ into the state buffer and running the interior sweep.
-This is the rule the [RHS](#g-flow) already lives under ([§8.5][s8-5]): a probe is a mid-step evaluation.
+**Trial evaluations run the interior sweep.** Guards read `y`, so evaluating a guard at an interpolated state means writing $\hat{x}(\theta)$ into the state buffer and running the interior sweep.
+This is the rule the [RHS](#g-flow) already lives under ([§8.5][s8-5]): a trial evaluation is mid-step.
 Discrete cells therefore hold their [tick](#g-tick) values through localization, and a guard reading a sampled output sees what the controller is holding.
-One interior sweep per probe.
+One interior sweep per trial evaluation.

 **Root-finding is bracketed and derivative-free** (ITP or Brent; bisection is an acceptable fallback).
 The observed not-holding/holding bracket *is* an